MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 *Release date: June 4th, 2020*

-This release fixes a bug affecting compilation of Q# executable projects.
+This release fixes a bug affecting compilation of Q# projects.

 ## Version 0.11.2006.207